Wellbeing in Sexual Health Training

 Relationship & Sex Education (RSE):

-bSHaW deliver a course through the WISH training programme to enable staff to talk to their pupils about sexual consent, healthy relationships and sex appropriately, click here for more info and too book a place.
+bSHaW provides a funded training programme to support schools to deliver high-quality RSE lessons and enable them to talk to their pupils about sexual consent, healthy relationships, and sex appropriately.
+Find out more here.

 21st Century Relationship & Sex Education – Ian Bauckham to advise government on improving Relationships and Sex Education in schools.

 Brook – free and confidential sexual health information for under 25s

 FRSH-RCOG abortion care factsheet to support RSE lessons – free resource for professionals in secondary schools to use in relationships and sex education (RSE) lessons.
 It aims to ensure that professionals involved in educating young people have a factually accurate, unbiased and evidence-based source of information about abortion in the UK

 #LoveRespect – Women’s Aid have launched a new #LoveRespect website to support teenage girls at risk of relationship abuse and challenge myths surrounding the nature of coercive control

 Love: The good, the bad and the ugly – Advice and stories about abuse in relationships

 Mimi on a Mission – Sex Ed presented by YouTube star, Mimi Missfit, will get us all thinking and chatting about the weird and wonderful, sometimes mysterious and often cringey world of sex, love and relationships.

 Mimi takes seven teenagers aged 14 and 15, from across Britain, on an eye-opening, fact-finding, week-long trip of a lifetime to the Netherlands.
 The team want to find out how the Dutch teach sex and everything related to it, from bodies to falling in love and keeping safe online. watch the series here follow @MiMiMissfit on twitter